Klaipedos Nafta: Regarding Allocation of Additional Liquefied Natural Gas Terminal Capacities

-AB Klaipedos Nafta (hereinafter - the Company) hereby informs, that upon conclusion of respective agreement, additional capacities of the terminal of liquefied natural gas (hereinafter - LNG Terminal) were allocated to AB "Achema" during the current Gas Year (from the 1st of October, 2018 to the 30th of September, 2019).
+AB Klaipedos Nafta (hereinafter - the Company) hereby informs, that upon conclusion of respective agreement, additional capacities of the terminal of liquefied natural gas (hereinafter - LNG Terminal) were allocated to UAB "Lietuvos energijos tiekimas" commercial supply during the current Gas Year (from the 1st of October, 2018 to the 30th of September, 2019).
 Capacities were allocated and added to the previous capacities under the conditions indicated below:

 The Company at its website constantly announces and updates the information regarding free capacities of the LNG terminal, which are available for booking during the Gas Year as well.